tkugimot/SoftwareEngineerChallenge/task2/README.md

 It must store data for 1 year in case of bugs in the processing logic.

 [Kafka](https://kafka.apache.org/) is an open source software which provides a framework for storing, reading and analysing streaming data.
 It is a popular distributed pub-sub messaging platform that offers persistent store and high scalability.
+The partitions of the log are distributed over the servers in the Kafka cluster with each server handling data and requests for a share of the partitions.
+Each partition is replicated across a configurable number of servers for fault tolerance.

 <br></br>
 ### Spark Streaming
 For micro batch process for the stream data from Kafka.
 It Processes this stream of data instantly with its in-memory processing primitive, and update the Casandra table after the process.

 [Spark Streaming](https://spark.apache.org/streaming/) brings Apache Spark's language-integrated API to stream processing, letting you write streaming jobs the same way you write batch jobs.
 It supports Java, Scala and Python.
+Spark Streaming recovers both lost work and operator state out of the box, without any extra code on your part.

 <br></br>
 ### Casandra
-For storing the result of the micro batch process.
+For storing the result of the micro batch processes of Spark Streaming.

-[Casandra](http://cassandra.apache.org/) is an extremely powerful open source distributed database system that works extremely well to handle huge volumes of records.
+[Casandra](http://cassandra.apache.org/) is an extremely powerful open source distributed database system that works extremely well to handle huge volumes of records with minimum downtime.

 <br></br>
 ### API servers